-Dietitians authorized to adjust insulin and oral antihyperglycemic agents are certified according to the policy Certification Required to Adjust Insulin (page 11).
-Dietitians are not authorized to be original prescribers for insulin or oral antihyperglycemic agents.
-A dietitian does not necessarily require prescribing authorization to adjust insulin and non-insulin agents.
+Dietitians are not authorized to be original prescribers for insulin or other diabetes drugs.
+A dietitian does not require prescribing authorization to adjust insulin (page 12).
 See Appendix A for more information regarding when a dietitian is required to be an authorized prescriber.